ctman96/Reiki_Engine/README.md

 # Reiki Engine

-Implementing a basic game engine to be reused, based on things learned during 427 project.
+Creating a basic game engine for future projects, using GLFW, GLAD, ...
+Based on knowledge gained from working on our  CPSC 427 game.